c6p/c6p.github.io/content/posts/tools.md

 ## Cross-Platform
 - [ripgrep](https://github.com/BurntSushi/ripgrep) — **Regex pattern searcher.** A cross-platform alternative to Unix tool grep, to recursively search files for regex patterns.
 It is faster than alternatives ag, ack and grep.
 - [scrcpy](https://github.com/Genymobile/scrcpy) — **PC Android display.** It is pure magic.
-Connect, then display and control your android device from the comfort of your PC. `scrcpy -S` to turn off android display on launch.
+Connect, than display and control your android device from the comfort of your PC. `scrcpy -S` to turn off android display on launch.
 - [adb](https://developer.android.com/studio/command-line/adb) — **Android controller.** Backup your android, uninstall apps and many more.
 - [SMPlayer](https://www.smplayer.info/) — **Video player.** Compared to [VLC](https://www.videolan.org/), [mplayer](http://www.mplayerhq.hu/design7/dload.html) was always the better player though not that popular, and [mpv](https://mpv.io/) fork is even better.
 Without doubt the best GUI for mpv is SMPlayer.
 It has OpenSubtitles.org search feature, and mpv will just play anything thrown to it more performant then any other player.
 ```posh